Written by Editorial Team

 For instance, if you started with apple puree, you give it in very small quantities for 3 days.
 Then introduce a new item, let us say for instance, banana puree.
 Give it for 3 days, but you can continue to offer the safe food, the apple puree as well.
 Watch out for any kind of allergic reaction.
 If you do not see any, from the fourth day, you can give both apple and banana purees to the baby.
-Then introduce another item (may be raagi) for the next 3 days.
+Then introduce another item (may be ragi) for the next 3 days.
 This rule will help you pinpoint any allergens that food items may cause.
-If your baby develops an allergy, gas, diarrhea etc. you will know which food to avoid.
+If your baby develops an allergy, gas, diarrhea, etc., you will know which food to avoid.

 It is also a good idea to keep a baby food journal where you note down the food items introduced with dates and any noted aftereffects.
 This is especially important if there is a family history of food allergies.

 By the time your baby is 9-10 months, you would have introduced most of the things that make a balanced diet.
-Once this is achieved you can relax a bit but only when you are offering home made food.
+Once this is achieved you can relax a bit, but only when you are offering homemade food.

 Read Also: Your Baby and Solid Foods